A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Pseudo-likelihood approach

 \section{Pseudo-likelihood approach}

 We suggest to perform inference in meta-analysis of test accuracy studies in case of multiple and possibly missing thresholds through a pseudo-likelihood approach which takes advantage of the methodology developed in Riley et al. \cite{riley2014meta}, while reducing its computational issues and overcoming limits of a two-step procedure.
-The idea is to construct a pseudo-likelihood function starting from models (\ref{md1})--(\ref{md2}) under a working independence assumption between sensitivities and specificities at different thresholds within each study included in the meta-analysis, in the spirit of the composite likelihood approach in Chen et al. \cite{chen2015alternative, chen2017composite} As a consequence, the block-diagonal within-study variance/covariance matrix in (\ref{md1}) becomes a diagonal matrix, with no need to estimate its off-diagonal components as in the first step of Riley et al. \cite{riley2014meta}.
-Diagonal entries are considered as nuisance parameters, which can be substituted by their sample-based counterpart
+To this aim, we propose a pseudo-likelihood approach starting from models (\ref{md1})--(\ref{md2}) under a working independence assumption between sensitivities and between specificities at different thresholds within each study included in the meta-analysis, in the spirit of the composite likelihood approach in Varin et al. \cite{varin2011}.
+See also \cite{chen2015alternative} and \cite{chen2017composite}.
+According to the working independence assumption, the within-study covariance matrix in (\ref{md1}) can be re-written as a diagonal matrix